How an Ancient Greek Geometry Text Shaped the World

 “In a brilliant feat of storytelling, this is a new history of culture: a tale about books and their stories, about mathematics and its many-sided relationship with all aspects of human endeavour, and about the search for order and reason in an unruly world.”

-The Book of Wonders is published in the UK by William Collins.
-It will be published in the USA by Princeton University Press in July 2021, as Encounters with Euclid: How an Ancient Greek Geometry Text Shaped the World.
+The Book of Wonders/Encounters with Euclid is published in the UK by William Collins (in hardback as The Book of Wonders), and in the USA by Princeton University Press.
 It will be published in Italian by Salani, and in German by Harper Collins Germany.

 ‘An astonishingly readable and informative history of the greatest mathematical bestseller of all time, from ancient Greece to dark energy.
 The writing is vivid and the stories are gripping.
 Highly recommended!’ – Ian Stewart.